Tours & Attractions

 The history of Camp Richardson is long, and a walk in the area takes one to a bygone time at the Tallac Historic Site.
 Camp Richardson was established in 1924 by Alonzo Richardson, a Civil War veteran who recognized the area’s beauty and potential for a tranquil retreat.
 Initially a rustic summer camp, it evolved into a resort known for its lakefront cabins, hotels, and other amenities.
 The cabins still carry the names of historic cars that Alonzo drove and collected.
 Prior to Camp Richardson, the area was owned by M.C.
 Gardner in 1888.
 He had bought the land for 25 cents an acre and built a sawmill and railroad for logging in the area.
 Lucky Baldwin bought the property from Gardner and built a grand hotel to the north of the Camp Richardson Hotel.

-Please arrive 20 minutes prior to departure.
+Please arrive 20 minutes before departure.
 Operation subject to weather.
-For more information please visit the website or call (530) 541-9800.
+For more information, please visit the website or call (530) 541-9800.

 Rates (subject to change)